aksh1t/iOS-Practice-Projects/README.txt

 	•	Calculator - A simple working calculator.

-	•	CocoaPodsExample - Tutorial project for integrating various pods into the project.

 	•	Components - A project which I made to check out various iOS components.

 	•	CustomTableApp - This project is somewhat like the Contacts App.
 Stores information using NSUserDefaults.